tiendn/cosmos-sdk/docs/architecture/adr-060-abci-1.0.md

 there could easily be other applications that need more control over the validation process of the proposed block, such as ensuring txs are in a certain order or that certain transactions are included.
-While this theoretically could be achieved with a custom `AnteHandler` implementation, it's not the cleanest UX or the most efficient solution.
+While this theoretically could be achieved with a custom `AnteHandler` implementation, it is not the cleanest UX or the most efficient solution.

 Instead, we will define an additional ABCI interface method on the existing